puppal1/llama-cpp-api/README.md

 - `POST /api/v2/models/{model_id}/unload`: Unload a model
 - `POST /api/v2/models/{model_id}/chat`: Chat with a model
 - `GET /api/v2/metrics`: Get system metrics and loaded models

+> **Note**: For security reasons, model paths are not included in the API responses.

 #### Example: Loading a Model
 ```bash